-- adhesive and sealants,
+- adhesive and sealants

-- air care products,
+- air care products

-- apparel and footwear care products,
+- apparel and footwear care products

-- automotive care products,
+- automotive care products

-- cleaning and furniture care products,
+- cleaning and furniture care products

-- fuel, oil, fuel oil additives and related products,
+- fuel, oil, fuel oil additives and related products

-- lubricants and greases,
+- lubricants and greases

-- paints and coatings,
+- paints and coatings

-- paper products,
+- paper products

-- personal care products not covered by other end uses.
+- personal care products (cosmetics).

 Chemicals in this evaluation are expected to have broad commercial use in the pulp and paper industry, the textiles industry, and the chemical industry.